mahmoudimus/ac/docs/public/developing/operations.md

 </div>

 ### Maintenance Windows
-Since your add-on and Atlassian products are decoupled thanks to the architecture of Connect, you can decide when to upgrade your add-ons independently from the
-[Atlassian OnDemand Maintenance Windows](https://confluence.atlassian.com/display/AOD/Atlassian+OnDemand+maintenance+windows).
+Since your add-on and Atlassian products are decoupled, you can decide when to upgrade your add-ons independently from the [Atlassian OnDemand Maintenance Windows](https://confluence.atlassian.com/display/AOD/Atlassian+OnDemand+maintenance+windows).
 Ideally, your solution should be architected in a way that ensures maintenance is transparent to end-users.
 If this is not possible, make sure you publish your maintenance windows online, and provide a meaningful error message to users trying to access your add-ons